 If I'm in a conversation with someone, I am seeking to understand the meaning behind their words.
 One way I do that is by also trying to understand why they're saying the thing.
-For instance if someone is telling me about a great vacation they just went on, part of my brain is listening to the description of the amazing views, the delicious foods and painting a picture for me of what it was like.
+For instance if someone is telling me about a great vacation they just went on, part of my brain is listening to the description of the amazing views, the delicious foods and painting a picture of what it was like.

 As part of this process, we've constructed a little version of the other person in our mental workspace.

-We interact with them in tons of ways - I might imagine what would happen if I started complimenting the person, or if suddenly I were to interrupt them and start talking.
+We interact with these simulations in tons of ways - I might imagine what would happen if I started complimenting the person, or if suddenly I were to interrupt them and start talking.
 When I imagine doing the first thing, I feel a warmth in my chest, while if I imagine doing the second, I feel an unease in my gut.
 And this is just me simulating this make believe guy right over here!

 I think this is an important concept to have for several reasons:

-Acausal coordination becomes possible: If I'm simulating you and you're simulating me, if the simulations are accurate enough you can engage in coordination and trade without ever talking with the other person.
+Acausal coordination becomes possible: If I'm simulating you and you're simulating me, if the simulations are accurate enough we can engage in coordination and trade without ever talking with the other person.
 See Andrew Critch's Deserving Trust.

 If I'm trying to relate with someone I don't will myself to simulate them.
-Rather I let myself to be curious, with the intention of understanding what the person who would say that thing must be like.
+Rather I let myself be curious, with the intention of understanding what the person who would say that thing must be like.
 I think we do similar things with ideas - simulate and relate to them.